dominik-schmid/redis-performance-test/README.md

 **Optional: Compile and run compiled version**

-You can also run the compiled version of this project but the performance shouldn't differ much because this shouldn't be the limiting factor in this case.
+You can also run the compiled version of this project, but the performance shouldn't differ much because this shouldn't be the limiting factor in this case.

 ```bash
 go build ./cmd/redis-performance-test.go